A fogger is a device that repels or kills insects. These devices are mostly used to combat mosquitoes in backyards, gardens, patios, and other areas.

 First, you’ll need to find the areas around your house where the mosquitoes are living.
 The next step is to choose the most effective time for fogging.
 There are few important things to note about when it’s best to fog and when you should avoid fogging, for safety or efficiency reasons.
 We’ll go into those reasons below.

-The best time to fog is when activity of mosquitoes is the highest.
-Most mosquitoes are active in evenings and only few species are active during the day.
+The best time to fog is when mosquito activity is at its highest.
+Most mosquitoes are active in the evenings and only a few species are active during the day.

 In general, mosquitoes prefer to avoid sunlight and look for shady areas to hide during the day.
 That’s why the best time for fogging is in the early morning or the evening around dusk.
 Most fogging is done during the evening for the following reasons:

 - In the evening hours, around dusk, the temperature has lowered.
 Most of the time, the temperature closer to the ground is going to be higher than that in the air.
 This will allow the fog from the fogger to settle on the ground more easily.
 Therefore, the fog will stay in the area for a longer amount of time.

 - At this time of day, the wind has usually died down, which is very important for a successful fogging session.

 - Most good insects like butterflies and bees are active during the day while their activity will have ended before dusk.
 So, fogging at this time won’t cause as much harm to these good species.
 This is great since most insecticides will kill not only mosquitoes but also other small bugs and insects that may be beneficial to the area.

 Avoid fogging in high winds.
 Doing so can be dangerous for the environment.